The Association’s 102nd Anniversary Reunion & Convention

 Conference Lodging We have confirmed our arrangements with the Wyndham Gettysburg for hosting our Conference and providing lodging and other services.
 The Wyndham is a beautiful facility inside and out, a hotel, dining and entertainment (restaurant and multi-screen theater complex) campus, located just outside the city limits of Gettysburg.
 Nearby activities include shopping at nearby Outlet Shoppes, wine tasting at local vineyards, or golf at The Links at Gettysburg, to name a few.

-There is regular shuttle service from the hotel to downtown Gettysburg, making it easy to take advantage of the shopping, dining, and attractions without driving and parking hassles! *Of great importance is this offer from Wyndham to honor the negotiated base daily room rate of $117 + 11% tax for up to 3 days before and 3 days after the Conference proper.
-This means you can (and should) enjoy an affordable vacation at a top-notch hotel in an area that is phenomenally rich and diverse in opportunities.
+There is regular shuttle service from the hotel to downtown Gettysburg, making it easy to take advantage of the shopping, dining, and attractions without driving and parking hassles!
+You may get the “convention rate” of $117 + 11% tax by booking with the Wyndham through October 15.
+The rate is good for stays from Wednesday October 27 to Sunday, October 30.
 There is no charge for a second guest in the room.